openthread/openthread/examples/platforms/cc2652/README.md

 ### CLI example

-1. With a terminal client (putty, minicom, etc.) open the com port associated with the cc2652 UART.
+1. With a terminal client (PuTTY, minicom, etc.) open the com port associated with the cc2652 UART.
 The serial port settings are:
     * 115200 baud
     * 8 data bits